bellalarsen14/SES_GFC/README.md

 #### 5. inspecting_performance.R
 This file contains two loops, one for the main analyses, and one for the additional analyses predicting adult SES covarying for childhood SES.
 The loops load model output from each folder and extract model performance statistics.

+#### 6. permutation_main_analyses.R
+This file contains code for conducting the permutation analysis for statistical significance.
+This code repeats the predictive modeling approach, this time shuffling the behavioral data across 1,000 iterations to generate a null distribution.

+* *Inputs*: GFC edges per Study member (matrix), reliability (ICC) values per edge (vector), framewise displacement values per Study member (dataframe), behavioral dataframe with SES and other sociodemographic data (dataframe), 90/10 train/test splits generated during tuning, and lambda values selected during tuning.

+* *Outputs*: For each variable, outputs are created for a) base models and b) models with covariates added.
+Outputs are a vector of 1,000 null prediction accuracy values generated at each iteration of the permutation.
+Each variable's output thus contains two null vectors saved as Rdata files.